FengleiFan/Feng-Lei.Fan.github.io/index.md

 News
 ----------

-**06/2020:** Our paper [Soft Autoencoder and Its Wavelet Adaptation Interpretation](https://ieeexplore.ieee.org/document/9162438) is accepted by IEEE TCI
+* **06/2020:** Our paper [Soft Autoencoder and Its Wavelet Adaptation Interpretation](https://ieeexplore.ieee.org/document/9162438) is accepted by IEEE TCI

-* First item

-* Item with [link](http://www.example.com).
-Links will work both in the html and pdf versions.